Headwaters Offerings

 Please let us know if you have any questions about this program.

-This semi-annual ceremony, performed in the Spring and Fall will be led by Anna-Lena Hilton, assisted by other Mara’akate who will be present.
+This semi-annual ceremony, performed in the Spring and Fall will be led by Anna-Lena Hilton.

 We will gather for an orientation at 11 am promptly, so please arrive early.